NetherlandsWorldwide

 Legal basis and meaning

-Information about your visa application
+Information concerning your visa application

 Why we need information about you